Leonard Crow Dog

-Leonard Crow Dog (August 18, 1942 – June 5, 2021) was a medicine man and spiritual leader who became well known during the Lakota takeover of the town of Wounded Knee on the Pine Ridge Indian Reservation in South Dakota in 1973, known as the Wounded Knee Incident.
-Through his writings and teachings, he has sought to unify Indian people of all nations.
-As a practitioner of traditional herbal medicine and a leader of Sun Dance ceremonies, Crow Dog was also dedicated to keeping Lakota traditions alive.
+Leonard Crow Dog (August 18, 1942 – June 5, 2021) was a Lakota medicine man and spiritual leader.
+He became well known during the Lakota takeover and occupation of the town of Wounded Knee on the Pine Ridge Indian Reservation in South Dakota in 1973, known as the Wounded Knee Incident.
+Through his writings and teachings, he sought to unify Indian people of all nations.
+As a practitioner of traditional herbal medicine and a leader of Sun Dance ceremonies, Crow Dog was dedicated to keeping Lakota traditions alive.

 Background

-Leonard Crow Dog was born on August 18, 1942 into a Sicanju Lakota family on the Rosebud Indian Reservation in South Dakota.
+Leonard Crow Dog was born on August 18, 1942, into a Sicangu Lakota family on the Rosebud Indian Reservation in South Dakota.
 He was a descendant of a traditional family of medicine men and leaders.
 The name Crow Dog is a poor translation of Kȟaŋǧí Šuŋkmánitu (lit. crow-coyote).
 His parents believed he would be a healer so they did not send him to school.
 Therefore he grew up not knowing how to read or write.
 At the age of seven Crow Dog was initiated by four medicine men.
 He embarked on his first vision quest at the age of 13.